 The survey questionnaire in the pilot test was sent to seven tourism lecturers and seven experienced researchers in the tourism field.
 Based on expert feedback, the measurement scales used in Cheng et al.26 (2019) were found to be similar in terms of research context and target population for TM and destination images.
 The scales used in Yoon and Uysal32 (2005) were also found to be suitable for measuring the variable of intention to revisit a destination.
 Therefore, the survey questionnaire was constructed with reliable and contextually appropriate measurement scales from previous studies.

 After being adjusted according to expert feedback, an official pre-survey pilot study with 125 tourists was conducted through an online Google Form to evaluate the reliability of the measurement scales.
 The reliability of a measurement scale relates to its internal consistency, while its effectiveness is related to the 'goodness' that the concept is reflected by the measurement scales25.
 Therefore, the reliability analysis of the measurement scales will be used to analyze the pre-survey data.
 Cronbach's alpha is the most widely used index for measuring the reliability of a measurement scale25.
-In general, a measurement scale is considered highly reliable if the Cronbach's alpha coefficient is above 0.70, and acceptable if it is above 0.60, while a value of 0.80 or higher indicates very good reliability.
+In general, a measurement scale is considered highly reliable if Cronbach's alpha coefficient is above 0.70, and acceptable if it is above 0.60, while a value of 0.80 or higher indicates very good reliability.
 The results of the Cronbach's alpha analysis showed that all 14 measurement scales had high internal consistency, α = .969, which exceeded the recommended value (α > .60) for internal consistency.
 The Total Correlations for each measurement scale ranged from .720 to .878, which was much higher than .30, indicating good reliability.
 Therefore, the survey questionnaire with reliable and internally consistent measurement scales is ready for the main study.

 4.2 Main Study